 In mid-August I received a Solarbotics Beetlebot robot kit for review.
-This is a beginners, no-solder kit featuring a simple bump-and-turn robot that looks kinda like a beetle, especially when you add the stickers Solarbotics includes:
+According to my friend at Evergreen Solar, this is a beginners, no-solder kit featuring a simple bump-and-turn robot that looks kinda like a beetle, especially when you add the stickers Solarbotics includes:

 Since this is a simple, no solder kit intended for young kids, I figured it would not be fully fair to build and review it by myself.
 I recruited my friend Ben who volunteered his son Shion (8yo, 3rd grade).
 We set up for a sunday afternoon build and dinner.
 Shion’s brother Hugh, and Shion’s friend Connor (4th grade) were both there and excited about the robot.
 We unpacked the kit, putting the screws and other small parts into small bowls so they didnt get lost.

 The other boys helped a bit at first, reading directions and helping with screws, but enthusiasm waned a bit when it became apparent this is really a one-person project.
 Shion kept at it, with a bit of help from myself and his dad on occasion and was able to complete the build in about 1hr 45min.
 He said it was lots of fun.
 The best part was figuring out the wiring and hooking it up. (wait till we try the arduino breadboard kits on him!)
 He thought the BeetleBot would be a good kit to do with his fellow scouts.
 He also thought it should have a solar cell on it since the company is called “Solarbotics”.
 Sounds like a lesson in hacking is due!